jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter_notebook.md

 Also consider that you do not have infinite space in the GPFS file system.
 Use it wisely.

 Delete files using Jupyter Notebook will create a *.Trash* hidden folder in your HOME directory.
-To remove completely files, please access using SSH to `frontend.recas.ba.infn.it`folder.
-The content of the *Trash* folder contribute to your quota.
+To remove completely files, please access using SSH to `frontend.recas.ba.infn.it`.
+The content of the *.Trash* folder contribute to your quota.

 ## 4 Notebook tips